 We are committed to operating the foundation at the highest possible level to support our grantees and our mission.
 As part of that commitment, we closely monitor and manage operating expenses to ensure that our grantees get the support they need.

-The chart below presents our program management and operational support expenses for the last five years as included in our Statements of Activities
+The chart below presents our program and operational support expenses for the last five years.